As an Amazon Associate I earn from qualifying purchases.

-- For a spicy sausage Cavatappi, you can either use spicy sausage or simply add red pepper flakes for an extra kick.
+- For a spicier version, you can either use spicy sausage or simply add red pepper flakes for an extra kick.

 Italian Pasta Salad

 At its core, this is really an Italian pasta salad.
-The balsamic vinegar-based dressing mixed with fresh herbs and Italian sausage gives you a heady mix of Italian flare.
+The balsamic vinegar-based dressing mixed with fresh herbs and a good quality sausage gives you a heady mix of Italian flare.

-- Italian sausage – I used Applegate Italian Sausage.
+- Italian sausage – I used Applegate sausage.
 (Not paid to promote them) It’s the cleanest, healthiest sausage I can find in these parts.
 The ingredient list is totally clean, so that’s a winner in my book.

 - Red onions – You’ll want to chop these fine.
 You want the onion to be a compliment to the other flavors, You never want to bite down on a mouthful of onion here.
 So chop it well.